jamiejennings/rosie-pattern-language/README.md

 - Examples
 - Link to full reference?

+## Using the API

-## Using Rosie in your own programs
+...Rosie in your own programs...

 - Language coverage
 - Building librosie